 Madras Musings

-Tamil Books, with Taste and Rigor
+Tamil Books with Taste and Rigor

-When I first met S. Ramakrishnan at his Tiruvanmayur office, I carried with me a glossy paperback of Dilip Kumar’s Ramavum Umavum.
+When I first met S. Ramakrishnan at his Tiruvanmiyur office, I carried with me a glossy paperback of Dilip Kumar’s Ramavum Umavum.
 He gently prised it out of my hands and replaced it with the Cre‑A edition — the same text, but dressed in surreal...

 Read MoreThe Knowledgeable Chennai Crowd